The bulk van der Waals layered magnet CrSBr is a quasi-1D material

-\textbf{Quasi-1D excitons in CrSBr.} CrSBr exhibits a rich optical spectrum with several peaks that are not yet identified.~\cite{Wilson.2021,Bae.2022} The quasi-1D electronic structure of CrSBr is expected to directly affect the properties of the Coulomb bound quasi-particle excitations.
-To provide more understanding to the complex optical spectrum and the implications that arise from the quasi-1D electronic structure, we calculate excitonic properties of monolayer CrSBr based on DFT+$GW$ and Bethe-Salpeter equations (BSE) and compare them with experimental signatures from optical PL and reflectivity measurements.
-Results for the calculated excitonic spectrum are shown for the electric field polarized along the $b$- and the $a$-directions (see Fig.~\ref{fig3}a and b).
+\textbf{Quasi-1D excitons with large binding energy.} CrSBr exhibits a rich optical spectrum with several peaks that are not yet identified.~\cite{Wilson.2021,Klein.2022,Bae.2022} The quasi-1D electronic structure of CrSBr is expected to directly affect the properties of the Coulomb-bound quasiparticle excitations.
+To evaluate the implications of the quasi-1D electronic structure on the complex optical spectrum, we calculate excitonic properties of monolayer CrSBr based on DFT+$GW$ and Bethe-Salpeter equations (BSE) and compare them with experimental signatures from optical PL and reflectivity measurements.
+Results for the calculated excitonic spectrum are shown for the electric field polarized along the $b$- and the $a$-directions (see Fig.~\ref{fig4}a and b).
 We identify four excitonic resonances in the $b$-direction: $\Omega_1 = \SI{1.22}{\electronvolt}$, $\Omega_2 = \SI{1.24}{\electronvolt}$, $\Omega_3 = \SI{1.87}{\electronvolt}$ and $\Omega_4 = \SI{1.93}{\electronvolt}$.
 The two energetically lowest excitons are split by only $\Delta E = \SI{20}{\milli\electronvolt}$.
 This energy difference has its origin in the two energy split conduction bands (see inset Fig.~\ref{fig1}c).
 We obtain large binding energies for $E_b (\Omega_1)$ = $\SI{0.88}{\electronvolt}$ and $E_b (\Omega_2)$ = $\SI{0.90}{\electronvolt}$.
-The corresponding real-space representation of the excitonic wavefunctions of $\Omega_1$ and $\Omega_2$ suggest a strong 1D character with the excitons extended along the $b$-direction but squeezed along the $a$-direction (see Fig.~\ref{fig3}c).
-The origin is the predominant orbital admixture from the flat conduction bands along the $\Gamma - X$ direction (see Fig.~\ref{fig3}d).
+The corresponding real-space representation of the excitonic wavefunctions of $\Omega_1$ and $\Omega_2$ suggest a strong 1D character with the excitons extended along the $b$-direction but squeezed along the $a$-direction (see Fig.~\ref{fig4}c).
+The origin is the predominant orbital admixture from the flat conduction bands along the $\Gamma - X$ direction (see Fig.~\ref{fig4}d).
 For the most important orbitals we obtain an admixture for the upper conduction band of 61\% $d_{(x^2-y^2)}$, 10\% $d_{(3z^2-r^2)}$, 27\% $p_z$ and for the lower conduction band of 61\% $d_{(x^2-y^2)}$, 25\% $d_{(3z^2-r^2)}$, 7\% $p_z$.
-Importantly, the anisotropy can not only be found in the effective electron mass along $\Gamma - X $ and $\Gamma - Y $, but also dominates the dielectric function $\epsilon^{2D}(q_x,q_y)$ in reciprocal space (see Fig.~\ref{fig3}e and f).
-It is this intricate interplay of effective mass anisotropy and dielectric anisotropy that shows in the quasi-1D character of the excitonic quasi-particles in CrSBr.
+Importantly, the anisotropy can be found not only in the effective electron mass along $\Gamma - X $ and $\Gamma - Y $, but also dominates the dielectric function $\epsilon^{2D}(q_x,q_y)$ in reciprocal space (see Fig.~\ref{fig4}e and f) and is also manifested in the real and imaginary part of the macroscopic dielectric function in the monolayer and the bulk (see SI).
+It is this intricate interplay of effective mass anisotropy and dielectric anisotropy that shows in the quasi-1D character of the excitonic quasiparticles in CrSBr.